-the mysteries were instituted, primarily for the sake of teaching religious truths, there can be no reason given why every man, with the proper moral qualities, should not be admitted: but supposing them instituted by the state for political purposes, a very good one may be assigned; for slaves and foreigners have there neither property nor country.
-When afterwards the Greeks, by frequent confederations against the Persian, the common enemy of their liberties, began to consider themselves as one people and community, the mysteries were extended to all who spoke the Greek language.
+neither slaves nor foreigners were to be admitted into them. a Now, if the mysteries were instituted primarily for the sake of teaching religious truths, there can be no reason given why every man, with the proper moral qualities, should not be admitted; but, supposing them instituted by the State for political purposes, a very good one may be assigned, for slaves and foreigners have there neither property nor country.
+When, afterwards, the Greeks, by frequent confederations against the Persian. the common enemy of their liberties, began to consider themselves as one people and community, the mysteries were extended to all who spoke the Greek language.
 Yet the ancients, not reflecting on the original and end of their institution, were much perplexed for the reasons of an exclusion so apparently capricious.
-Lucian tells us, in the life of his friend Demonax, that that great philosepher had the courage, one day, to ask the Athenians, why they excluded barbarians from their mysteries, when Eumolpus, a barbarous Thracian, had established them: but he does not tell us their answer.
+Lucian tells us, in the life of his friend Demonax, that the great philosopher had the courage, one day, to ask the Athenians why they excluded barbarians from their mysteries, when Eumolpus, a barbarous Thracian, had established them; b but he does not tell us their answer.
 One of the most judicious of the modern critics (Is.
-Casaubon) was as much at a loss; and therefore thinks the restraint ridiculous, as implying, that the institutors thought the speaking the Greek tongue contributed to the advancement of piety.
+Casaubon) was as much at a loss; and therefore thinks the restraint ridiculous, as implying that the institutors thought the speaking the Greek tongue contributed to the advancement of piety.

-Another proof of this original may be deduced from what was taught, promiscuously to all the initiated; which was, the necessity of a virtuous and holy life, to obtain a happy immortality.
-Now this, we know, could not come from the sacerdotal warehouse: the priests could afford their elysium, at the easy expense of oblations and sacrifices: for, as our great philosopher (who, however, was not aware of this extraordinary institution for the support of virtue, and therefore concludes too generally) well observes, "the priests made it not their business to teach the people virtue: if they were diligent in their observances and ceremonies, punctual in their feasts and solemnities, and the tricks of religion, the holy tribe assured them that the gods were pleased, and they looked no further: few went to the schools of philosophers, to be instructed in their duty, and to know what was good and evil in their actions: the priests sold the better pennyworths, and therefore had all the custom: for lustrations and sacrifices were much easier than a clean conscience and a steady course of virtue; and an expiatory sacrifice, that atoned for the want of it, much more conveniant than a strict and holy life.-(Locke's Reasonableness of Christianity.)
-Now we may be assured, that an institution, which taught the necessity of a strict and holy life, could not but be the invention of lawgivers, to whose schemes virtue was so necessary.
+Another proof of this original may be deduced from what was taught promiscuously to all the initiated-which was, the necessity of a virtuous and holy life to obtain a happy immortality.
+Now this, we know, could not come from the sacerdotal warehouse; the priests could afford their elvsium at the easy expense of oblations and sacrifices; for, as our great philosopher (who, however, was not aware of this extraordinary institution for the support of virtne, and therefore concludes too generally) well observes, "the priests made it not their business to teach the people virtue; if they were diligent in their observances and ceremonies, punctual in their feasts and solemnities, and the tricks of religion, the holy tribe assured them that the gods were pleased, and they looked no further: few went to the schools of philosophers to be instructed in their duty, and to know what was good and evil in their actions: the priests sold the better pennyworths, and therefore had all the custom: for lustrations and sacrifices were much easier than a clean conscience and a steady course of virtue; and an expiatory sacrifice, that atoned for the want of it, much more convenient than a strict and holy life."
+(Locke's Reasonableness of Christianity.)
+Now, we may be assured that an institution which taught the necessity of a strict and holy life could not but be the invention of law-givers, to whose schemes virtue was so necessary.

-^{} But the fact, their not being a Grecian but a foreign, that is, barbarous, invention, is proved by their very name, mysteria, from the eastern dialect, mistor, or mistur, res aut locus absconditus-(a thing or place hid.)
+b But the fact, there not being a Grecian, but a foreign, that is, barbarous, invention, is proved by their very name, mysteria, from the Eastern dialect, mistor, or mistur, res aut locus absconditus (a thing or place hid).